-Our final MS4 Annual Report is contained on the following link – Final Year 12 Report
+Our draft MS4 Annual Report for the current year is contained on the following link – MS4 2019 Annual Draft Report

 Dejana is the contractor that handles trash collection for Plandome Heights.
 Their phone number is 516-944-7445 and you are encouraged to call them directly for any service-related questions.

 For your convenience, Dejana offers container services for homeowners and contractors.
 As a reminder, Plandome Heights requires the homeowner to obtain a permit for any containers (including “Pods”), in advance of installation.

 Trash is normally collected three times per week: Monday, Wednesday and Friday for the west side of the village, and Tuesday, Thursday and Saturday for the east side of the village.
 We pay to have your household garbage and recyclables removed from the rear or side of your home.

 Trash is not collected on the holidays listed below.
 If the holiday falls on a day during which your trash is normally scheduled for pick-up, your trash will be picked up on your next regularly scheduled day instead.